lean-mind/monads/README.md

 In this way, the `IO` monad is used to encapsulate side effects in a pure functional way.

-So, you can operate as pure functions until you call the `run` method.
+So, you can operate as pure functions until you call the `runUnsafe` method.

 ### Usage